felipeleong/8-week-sql-challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 2                     | 18                              |
 | 3                     | 29                              |

-/*we can conclude that the average time it takes to make an extra pizza is between 6 and 11 minutes.
+*we can conclude that the average time it takes to make an extra pizza is between 6 and 11 minutes.
-Furthermore, the average time to make two pizzas is 18 minutes, therefore to make one pizza it should take on average 9 minutes and not 12 minutes.*/
+Furthermore, the average time to make two pizzas is 18 minutes, therefore to make one pizza it should take on average 9 minutes and not 12 minutes.*

 ### 4.What was the average distance travelled for each customer?
 ````sql